1842 retreat from Kabul: Afghan uprising

-Macnaghten, realising their desperate situation, tried to negotiate an agreement with Akbar Khan for the withdrawal of the troops and the 12,000 British and Indian civilians still at Kabul.
-On 23 December, Afghan leaders invited Macnaghten for tea to discuss the situation.
-However, at the moment the British delegation dismounted from their horses they were seized and Macnaghten and an aide were slain by armed men.
-Later Macnaghten's body was mutilated and dragged through the streets of Kabul.
+Macnaghten, realising their desperate situation, tried to negotiate an agreement with Akbar Khan for the withdrawal of the troops and the 12,000 British and Indian civilians living in Kabul.
+On 23 December, Afghan leaders invited him and his fellow diplomats to an outdoor meeting beyond the cantonment.
+A cavalry escort was assigned for protection, but Macnaghten chose to continue without them when they were delayed by preparation issues.
+The moment his party dismounted from their horses, they were seized and Macnaghten and an aide were slain by armed men; their bodies were mutilated and dragged through the streets of Kabul.

-The cavalry escort which was supposed to protect the British diplomats had been delayed and had not joined them.
 Two other British officers who had been part of Macnaghten's party were subsequently released.
-Elphinstone had already partly lost command of his troops as his authority continued to diminish.
+Elphinstone again failed to take action against the Afghans, and his officers began to lose their faith in his leadership.

-To the dismay of his officers, Elphinstone ignored the killing of a British representative and took no punitive action.
 Major Eldred Pottinger succeeded Macnaghten as envoy to the Afghan court.
-On 1 January 1842, Elphinstone agreed to Akbar Khan's terms which contained some unfavourable conditions.
+On 1 January 1842, Elphinstone agreed to Akbar Khan's terms, which contained some unfavourable conditions.
 For example, all gunpowder reserves had to be handed over, along with the newest muskets and most of the cannon.
 However, in return Akbar Khan promised a safe passage from Kabul for all foreign troops and civilians, amongst them children, women and the elderly.
 The withdrawal, which would begin on 6 January, involved crossing the snow-covered mountains of the Hindu Kush descending to Jalalabad, 90 mi away.